Beingpax/obsidian-css-snippets/README.md

 -Colored Tags
 & More.

-Check out this [Original article](https://obsidianninja.com/2023/04/17/obsidian-css-snippets/). to look up the sources and details on some of these snippets work.
+Check out this [Original article](https://obsidianninja.com/2023/04/17/obsidian-css-snippets/). to look up the sources and details on how some of these snippets work.